motm-therapy/website/docs/about.md

 ### In Person

-Matters of the Mind Therapy, LLC is in the process of acquiring office space for in person sessions in San Antonio, TX.
+Matters of the Mind Therapy, LLC is in the process of acquiring office space for in person sessions in/near San Antonio, TX.

 ## Providers